Adriano-7/Packman/docs/README.md

 >>**Consequences**\
 >>Using this pattern, we delegate the algorithm choice for the movement to the type of monster.
 > The controller asks for it from the monster and uses it to move said monster.
+> This avoids any switch case by using polymorphism.

 >>**Problem in Context**\